-The bottled water industry has maintained a continuous growth rate of 9.1 percent in 2007, however, this growth rate is less than the previous year.
-Growth of New Jersey bottled water sales was comparable to the national bottled water sales trend.
-According to the Beverage Marketing Corporation, this trend will continue.
+The bottled water industry has had a relatively stable growth rate since 2000; however, the rate has had a drop since 2007 from 6 percent to -4.3 % in 2009.
+Growth of New Jersey bottled water sales was comparable to the national bottled water sales trend according to the Beverage Marketing Corporation.

-New Jersey continues to rank eleventh nationwide in the consumption of bottled water with an estimated 206,500,000 gallons of water consumed in 2007.
-The per capita consumption of bottled water in New Jersey increased from 21.8 gallons to 23.7 gallons.
+New Jersey continues to rank eleventh nationwide in the consumption of bottled water with an estimated 201,900,000 gallons of water consumed in 2009.
+The per capita consumption of bottled water in New Jersey decreased from 24.4 gallons to 22.5 gallons.

 Nationally, the majority of bottled water sold continues to be non-sparkling product in one, two, five, and six-gallon containers.
-Imported water sales were on the rise from 2002 through 2006, however, there has been a significant decrease in sales of approximately 11% in the North American region during 2007.
+Imported water sales were on the rise from 2002 through 2007; however, there has been a decrease in sales of approximately two to four percent in the North American region during the last few reporting years.